Miyaou/miyaou.fr/README.md

 # miyaou.fr
-My personnal website
+The personnal weebsite that I work on when I'm too tired to sleep 🙃

+You can check it out [here](http://www.miyaou.fr) !

 ### TODO
+- [ ] Design website
+- [ ] Write content
 - [ ] Redraw icon
-- [ ] Design website
+- [ ] Research https certification
-- [ ] Redirect CV, images etc..
+- [X] Redirect CV, images etc..